Beckschen/LLaVolta/README.md

 - [LLaVA](https://github.com/haotian-liu/LLaVA)
 - [Vicuna](https://github.com/lm-sys/FastChat)

 Luoxin Ye (@feiyu12138) is the primary contributor to most of the codebase, including both the training and evaluation pipelines.
-We have archived these projects here, maintaining a clean and organized code style.
+We have archived the project here, in order to maintain a clean and organized code style.